 5. The Council then adjourned to its meeting room in the Western Pilgrim House and had a preliminary discussion of the Terms of Reference given to them by the Hands, which are as follows:

-1) Forge links with authorities of newly emerged State.
+a) Forge links with authorities of newly emerged State.

-2) Conduct negotiations related to matters of personal status with civil authorities.
+b) Conduct negotiations related to matters of personal status with civil authorities.

-3) Legal protection of the international endowments of the Faith at the World Centre and completion, circumstances permit- ting, of plans made by the beloved Guardian for their extension.
+c) Legal protection of the international endowments of the Faith at the World Centre and completion, circumstances permit- ting, of plans made by the beloved Guardian for their extension.

-4) Supervision of income-producing properties at the World Centre.
+d) Supervision of income-producing properties at the World Centre.

-5) Assist the Hands in preparing for the World Congress to be held in Baghdád in 1963.
+e) Assist the Hands in preparing for the World Congress to be held in Baghdád in 1963.

-6) Assist the Hands in arrangements for the election of the Uni- versal House of Justice.
+f) Assist the Hands in arrangements for the election of the Uni- versal House of Justice.

-7) Issue News Letter from the World Centre of the Faith.
+g) Issue News Letter from the World Centre of the Faith.

-8) Financial responsibility for work at the World Centre exclu- sive of affairs of the Hands of the Faith.
+h) Financial responsibility for work at the World Centre exclu- sive of affairs of the Hands of the Faith.

-9) Handle guiding at the Shrines.
+i) Handle guiding at the Shrines.